Avastbinder/Javascript_calender/README.md

 # Overview

+To run the project, open index.html in a web browser like Google Chrome

 A simple Javascript calender planner.
 Add events to a month calender in order to keep track of your time.
 Calender also shows the current day to make planning easier.

 This program was created to learn the JavaScript programming language, and how to use JavaScript with HTML webpages in order to create a useful program.